 Stakeholders in the food and beverage business don’t need to be convinced.
-A recent Grant Thornton survey found that 44 percent of companies ranked sustainability as “extremely important or important” in their business strategy.
-Additionally, nearly 70 percent of companies insisted that sustainability is not only critical to growth but “profitable in the long run.”
+A recent Grant Thornton survey found that 44% of companies ranked sustainability as “extremely important or important” in their business strategy.
+Additionally, nearly 70% of companies insisted that sustainability is critical to growth but “profitable in the long run.”

-A Ceres study reveals that more than two-thirds of the largest publicly traded U.S. companies have committed to cutting greenhouse gas emissions, while more than half have established policies to better manage water use.
+A Ceres study reveals that more than two-thirds of the largest publicly traded U.S. companies have committed to cutting greenhouse gas emissions, while more than half have established policies to manage water use better.

 Countries and companies have been chasing sustainability for years, but real progress remains elusive.
-That same Grant Thornton study found that 52 percent of companies found it “difficult to implement.”
-According to Bain and Co., “seven of the 10 largest global consumer goods companies have set carbon emissions reduction goals that include indirect supply chain emissions, and eight have ambitious sustainability targets that require engaging significantly with upstream suppliers.”
+That same Grant Thornton study found that 52% of companies found it “difficult to implement.”
+According to Bain and Co., “seven of the ten largest global CPG companies have set carbon emissions reduction goals that include indirect supply chain emissions, and eight have ambitious sustainability targets that require engaging significantly with upstream suppliers.”

 That’s where manufacturers are hitting a wall when it comes to improved sustainability: they can only do so much on their own.
 They need the help of producers – their suppliers – to make any significant gains toward real sustainability.